Raynor: What? I haven't even said anything to you yet!

 alienssilver elves.
 Informed that the female he's confronting may be a telepath, he tests this idea by deliberately picturing the two of them having vigorous sex, then watching her shocked reaction.

-- Jarlaxle invokes this trope when being mind-read by the head of House Oblodra, a priestess/psion.
+- Jarlaxle invokes this trope in Siege of Darkness when being mind-read by the head of House Oblodra, a priestess/psion.
 She quickly retreated from his mind.
-Usually he wears a magic item to prevent this, but it wasn't working at the time.
+Usually he wears a magic item to prevent such scans, but there was a worldwide disruption of magical energies going on at the time.

 - Inverted in Wet Goddess: Ruby the bottlenose dolphin reads Zack's mind and is terrified when he shows her the full range of humans' sexual taboos and inhibitions.